Timdenders/Colonization-Conquerors/README.md

   - Game Designer (responsible for conceptualizing the core gameplay elements, mechanics, and user experience)
 - Grant Palmieri
   - Game Programmer (responsible for coding and implementing the software and functionality of the game)
-  - Gameplay Tester (evaluates the game's functionality and balance to ensure a smooth and enjoyable player experience)
+  - Game Tester (evaluates the game's functionality and balance to ensure a smooth and enjoyable player experience)
 - Joshua Murillo
   - Game Programmer (responsible for coding and implementing the software and functionality of the game)
   - Audio Engineer (specializes in creating and integrating audio elements, including music and sound effects, to enhance the overall auditory experience of the game)